-- · Complete a specialized degree program - Complement their work experiences, training experiences and certifications with academic coursework recognized technical experience, certifications and training.
+- · Complete a specialized degree program - Complement their work experiences, training experiences and certifications with academic coursework

+The Technical Studies program is designed to support the diverse needs of skilled workers in our community to obtain an associate degree by offering credit for recognized technical experience, certifications and training.
 With consultation from a faculty advisor from diverse technical backgrounds, the program allows students to build on the success of their individual area of technical expertise by choosing technical electives to complement their Technical Specialty area.
 The Technical Studies degree is intended to be a program of study in an area other than the current degree programs of the college.